The case against library photographs on websites

 Find ways of taking your own photographs or engage a photographer

-Always think very carefully what your photographs should be of.
-They tell a complete story
+Always think very carefully about your photos.
+They tell your complete story

 The battle for engagement can be lost, or won, on a photograph